mitradranirban/mypysky/Readme.md

 Press 'w' or Up arrow to jump

-Collect candle to increase scores
+Collect candle and stars to increase scores

 Contact with crab and krill will decrease your health - try to avoid them